openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 responses.
 The number in the upper right corner of the step is updated as you assess each set of responses.

-If there are no new submitted responses available for grading, you see a status message indicating that you are waiting for peer responses to assess, and that you should check back later.
+If there are no new submitted responses available for grading, a status message indicates that no peer responses are currently available for you to assess, and that you should check back later.

 =================================================